schmidt-software/KeenWrite/docs/references.md

 Tables, figures, and equations are captioned using the same syntax.
-In general, a line that starts with a double colon after a blank line will result in a caption added to the item immediately proceding it.
+In general, a line that starts with a double colon after a blank line will result in a caption added to the item immediately preceding it.
 The remainder of this section provides examples.

 ### Images